-Section 16 of the Securities Exchange Act of 1934 (the "Exchange Act") requires that the officers and directors of a corporation, such as the Company, which has a class of equity securities registered under Section 12 of the Exchange Act, as well as persons who own more than 10% of a class of equity securities of such a corporation, file reports of their ownership of such securities, as well as monthly statements of changes in such ownership, with the corporation and the SEC.
-Based upon written representations received by the Company from its officers and directors, and the Company's review of the monthly statements of changes of ownership filed with the Company by its officers and directors during 1997, the Company believes that all such filings required during 1997 were made on a timely basis.
+Section 16 of the Securities Exchange Act of 1934, as amended (the "Exchange Act") requires that the officers and directors of a corporation, such as the Company, which has a class of equity securities registered under Section 12 of the Exchange Act, as well as persons who own 10% or more of a class of equity securities of such a corporation, file reports of their ownership of such securities, as well as monthly statements of changes in such ownership, with the corporation and the SEC.
+Based upon written representations received by the Company from its officers and directors and 10% or greater shareholders, and the Company's review of the monthly statements of changes of ownership filed with the Company by its officers and directors and 10% greater shareholders during 1998, the Company believes that all such filings required during 1998 were made on a timely basis.